Doing Business In Poland

 Do you have a specific question in mind?
 Are you going to work and live in Poland?
-Get matched with your personal Poland coach and talk to them right here on the platform!
 Our business coaches are highly qualified experts in their field with many years of work experience in Poland.

 From managing international teams to sealing a deal with Polish business partners to going abroad as an expatriate – whatever situation you need to deal with, your personal coach will be there to guide you through it!

 Are You And Your New Country A Match?

 Living abroad but not yet fitting in?
 Moving country soon?
 Take the Global DISC Assessment and deep dive into your personality traits and cultural orientation.